 Reporting – it’s what a project manager does.
 No matter if you’re a journeyman or an apprentice in the field, you’ve made a report, either by hand or with reporting tools.
 However, you may not know that there are several different types of reports, or how to specifically address those reports to particular audiences.

-Here is an outline of four of the more common types of project reports, but are nonetheless crucial to the successful running of a project.
+Here is an outline of five of the more common types of project reports, but are nonetheless crucial to the successful running of a project.

 1. Status Reports